 When the environment capacity limits are reached (2GB per environment) new solutions (apps, chatbots, flows) can't be created or installed in that specific Dataverse for Teams environment.

-When the tenant capacity service limits are reached (grows with the # of eligible Office USLs in the tenant up to a max of 1TB or up to a max of 500 environments as explained here:
+When the tenant capacity service limits are reached (grows with the # of eligible Microsoft 365 USLs in the tenant as explained here:

 - New apps, chatbots, flows, or tables cannot be created or installed in any Dataverse for Teams environment.

 - New Dataverse for Teams environments cannot be created in the tenant

 - Users who want to create/install new apps, chatbots, flows, or tables in that environment will be notified that the capacity limit is reached, and they need to reduce storage usage or contact their admins.